Greenbelt (Ayala Center): Incidents

-On October 18, 2009 between 11:45 a.m. and 1 p.m., heavily armed thieves overpowered the mall's security guards and broke into a Rolex watch shop in Greenbelt 5.
+On October 18, 2009, between 11:45 a.m. and 1 p.m.
+PHT, heavily armed thieves overpowered the mall's security guards and broke into a Rolex watch shop in Greenbelt 5.
 The thieves, dressed in bomb squad uniforms, hammered the glass cases containing Rolex watches.
-A suspected robber was killed by two police escorts of Taguig mayor Sigfrido Tiñga who, incidentally, happened to be present upon the heist while the other gun-men escaped with an undetermined value of expensive watches.
+A suspected robber was killed by two police escorts of Taguig Mayor Sigfrido Tiñga who, incidentally, happened to be present upon the heist while the other gun-men escaped with an undetermined value of expensive watches.